 How it all started

-Mind The Ducks has a colorful history that starts with a vivid dream, an urban park, and some very feisty waterfowl.
-The story begins in July of 2009 when ultrarunner, Shelley Viggiano had an all too real dream about a 12 hour race in a small park favored more by colorful duck feeding locals and their children, than by runners.
-Later that day, armed with a loaf of stale bread and her kids, she headed to Seneca Park and walked the 1/2 mile loop, dodging 1 legged geese and aggressive ducks.
-There she saw it was true: an absolutely perfect place for a timed race, snappy and ill-mannered birds not withstanding.
+Mind The Ducks has a colorful history that started with a vivid dream, an urban park, and some very feisty waterfowl.
+The story begins in July of 2009 when an ultrarunner, Shelley Viggiano, had an all too real dream about a timed race in a small park favored more by colorful locals feeding ducks with their children, than by runners.
+Later that day, armed with a loaf of stale bread and her kids, she headed to Trout Lake in Seneca Park and walked a 1/2 mile loop, dodging 1 legged geese and aggressive ducks.
+There she found her dream: an absolutely perfect place for a timed race, snappy and ill-mannered birds not withstanding.

-From it’s inception MTD has been by, for, and all about the runner's experience.
-If each racer didn’t have the fastest time, best eats, greatest prizes, and most fun – the RD took it personally.
+From it’s inception MTD has been all about the participant’s experience.
+If each participant didn’t have the best eats, greatest prizes, and most fun – the race director took it personally.
 The idea was to present an event with over the top support that costs less than an average big city marathon.
-Mind The Ducks has never been a for-profit venture, and each year, a local charity was chosen to receive the proceeds.
-Wonderful things happened at the 2010-2012 races: lasting friendships were made, new ultrarunners were christened running around Trout Lake, and a national record was broken.
-While the race had rave reviews under Viggiano’s direction, in 2013 she decided to take a hiatus year and then search for her replacement.
-It would have to be someone enthusiastic about running, dependable, detail oriented, and with big vision.
-She found that in Gil Robs who takes over for 2014, bringing big changes with him – a new venue that will expand the field cap, offer better amenities, and a 1 mile course.
-Some things will never change at Mind The Ducks, however -great support, low cost and a party like atmosphere.
-And of course, it wouldn't be the same without those snappy ducks.
-After all, you can't have a race with NO hardships!
+In addition, Mind The Ducks has never been a for-profit venture and each year the proceeds have been donated to local charities.
+Wonderful things happened during the 2010-2012 races under Viggiano’s direction: lasting friendships were made, new ultrarunners were christened running around Trout Lake, and a national record was broken.
+MTD was not held during 2013, however, it was Viggiano’s desire to have it continue with a new race director.
+It had to be someone enthusiastic about running, dependable, detail oriented, and with big visions.
+She found that in Gil Robs who took over in 2014, bringing big changes with him – a new venue at North Ponds Park which allowed for more participants, better amenities, and a 1 mile course.
+Some things, however, will never change at Mind the Ducks-great support, reasonable rates, and good times.